Brain tumors - primaryGliomas; Medulloblastomas

 - How far the tumor has spread

-Glioblastoma multiforme has the worst prognosis with 5-year survival rates of only 14% for people ages 20 - 44, and 1% for patients age 55 - 64.
+Glioblastoma multiforme has the worst prognosis with 5-year survival rates of only about 17% for people ages 20 to 44 and 4% for people age 55 to 64.
 The 5-year survival rate for children is about 20%.
-Survival rates tend to be highest for younger patients and decrease with age.
+Survival rates tend to be highest for younger people and decrease with age.

 - Higher-grade (III and IV) tumor cells are abnormal appearing and are more diffuse, which indicates more aggressive behavior.
 High-grade brain tumors usually require surgery, radiotherapy, chemotherapy, and possibly investigational treatments.